There are two ways to create a map with Estimote Indoor Location:

 Before you start, make sure that all the beacons are assigned to your Estimote Account: it’s required to configure them for use with Indoor Location.
 If you don’t know how to do that, read:

 Also, remember that Estimote Indoor Location requires at least one beacon per wall.
-Triangular rooms are not supported, so you need at least four beacons.
-Only Estimote Location Beacons will work with Indoor Location.
+Triangular rooms are not supported, so you need four UWB Location Beacons for mapping an average room.

 Your locations will be saved in Estimote Cloud (automatically with the app, using SDK you need to upload them).
 You can see them at cloud.estimote.com under Locations tab.